-Historical Hotel in Basking Ridge
+Historic Restaurant in Basking Ridge

-Learn More about Our Classic American Inn
+Learn More about Our Classic American Inn & Historic Restaurant

 In 1768, Samuel Lewis, a miller from Franklin Corners in Basking Ridge, built a water-powered gristmill and a barn on the Passaic River on land he acquired from William Penn.
 His grandson, Richard Southard, bought the property in 1777 and found that its convenient location, along a major thoroughfare between New York and Philadelphia, was practical for commerce and placed him smack in the middle of the Revolutionary War.

 After passing through several hands in the ensuing years, famous restaurateur William Childs saw intriguing possibilities in the barn standing near the old mill and bought the entire property in 1929.
 He moved the barn to the other side of Route 202 the following year and began converting it to a hotel in Basking Ridge.
 Rather than gut the inside, however, Childs chose to preserve the unique spirit of the classic old structure through a painstaking restoration.